hybtli/Command-Control-C2/README.md

     python agent.py
     ```

-5. The agent will connect to the specified server IP address (`192.168.72.177`) and port (`1234`).
+5. The agent will connect to the specified server IP address (`YOUR_IP_ADDRESS`) and port (`1234`).
-You need to customize for your server IP.
+You need to customize your server IP.

 Usage
 - The agent will execute commands received from the server.

 Group Members and Roles
-Nurbala : Software Engineer
+ - Nurbala : Software Engineer
-Mirmusa :  Software Developer
+ - Mirmusa:  Software Developer
-Ogtay : Project Manager
+ - Ogtay : Project Manager
-Murad :  Project Manager
+ - Murad:  Project Manager
 ## Additional Remarks
 - The upload feature in the server script is not implemented and can be added based on project requirements.
 - Ensure that both the server and agent have the necessary permissions to perform file operations and execute commands.